uncoast-unconf/whaler/README.md

 <!-- badges: end -->

-The goal of whaler is to
-…
+whaler is a package for interfacing with Docker from R.

 ## Installation